JetBrains/Grammar-Kit/HOWTO.md

 The contract is defined as follows:

 1. The attributed rule is handled as usual
-2. And regardless of the result parser will continue to consume tokens while the predicate rule matches
+2. Regardless of the result parser will continue to consume tokens while the predicate rule matches

 ````